YusoXXX/battery-charging-analysis/README.md

 ---

-# Usage
+## Usage

 Place CSV files in the same directory as the script or specify them manually.

-Run the script:
+Run:

 ```bash
 python scripts/plot_delta_tq.py
 ```

-Generated figures will be saved to:
+Generated figures will be saved in:

 ```
 results/figures/